TakeprofitTechnology/ReleaseNotes/Drawdown Limit MT5.md

 # Drawdown Limit MT5

+## Version 1.15 (18 December, 2023)
+### Changes
+* Made it possible to use decimal values in settings.
+* Reduced the time between equity requests from 5 seconds to 2 seconds.

 ## Version 1.14 (30 November, 2023)
 ### Changes
 * Merged the code bases od Drawdown Limit MT5 and Drawdown Limit MT4.